William M. Jackson (chemist)

 William Morgan Jackson (born September 24, 1936) is a Distinguished Research and Emeritus Professor of Chemistry at University of California, Davis and pioneer in the field of astrochemistry.
 His work considers cometary astrochemistry and the development of laser photochemistry to understand planetary atmospheres.
 He is a Fellow of the American Association for the Advancement of Science, the American Physical Society and the American Chemical Society.
-In addition to contributing research work, he is notable as a mentor and advocate for increasing minority participation in science where he was a founders of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE).
+In addition to contributing research work, he is notable as a mentor and advocate for increasing minority participation in science, and was one of the founders of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE).

-In 2019 he was awarded the Astronomical Society of the Pacific Arthur B.C.
+In 2019, he was awarded the Astronomical Society of the Pacific Arthur B.C.
 Walker II Award for his research and commitment to promoting diversity.
-In 2021 he was awarded the American Physical Society Julius Edgar Lilienfeld Prize for outstanding contributions to fundamental chemical physics and spectroscopy associated with asteroids and comets, and for exemplary teaching at both the undergraduate and graduate levels, as well as lifelong service and inspiration to a diverse community.
+In 2021, he was awarded the American Physical Society Julius Edgar Lilienfeld Prize for outstanding contributions to fundamental chemical physics and spectroscopy associated with asteroids and comets, and for exemplary teaching at both the undergraduate and graduate levels, as well as lifelong service and inspiration to a diverse community.

 Early life

 Jackson was born in Birmingham, Alabama to William Morgan and Claudia H. Jackson on September 24, 1936.
 He grew up in a segregated society and spent part of his childhood in Dynamite Hill, an area in Birmingham that the Ku Klux Klan frequently bombed during the Civil rights movement.
-His father, a Tuskegee University graduate, owned the Apex Cab Company and also taught auto mechanics at Parker High School, whilst his mother, a Santa Barbara Junior High School graduate, worked for the US Government.
-At the age of nine Jackson contracted polio and he had to spend a year out of school.
+His father, a Tuskegee University graduate, owned the Apex Cab Company and also taught auto mechanics at Parker High School, whilst his mother, a graduate of Santa Barbara Junior College, worked for the US government.
+At the age of nine, Jackson contracted polio and had to spend a year out of school.